 Interestingly, MWC 2016 saw a lack of smartwatch-related announcements – the hot topics were the releases of the Samsung Galaxy S7 and LG G5, along with virtual reality content.
 What’s even more interesting is the appearance of the ZTE Axon Watch at the ZTE stand – a gorgeous smartwatch that, at first glance, features Android Wear, although all is not what it seems.
 We went hands on with the Chinese smartwatch at MWC 2016, and here’s what we thought.
-Read next: Best smartwatches of 2016
+Read next: Best smartwatches

 ZTE Axon Watch review: Pricing and availability

 The ZTE Axon Watch surprisingly isn’t new – it was announced back in July 2015, and went on sale back in October 2015.
 So why haven’t we heard about such a beautiful smartwatch in the UK?
 The issue is that while the Axon Watch looks like it’s running Google’s Android Wear OS, it’s actually running Chinese company Tencent’s TOS+ platform, a platform that doesn’t feature any Google Services and as such, would be useless to us around the world.

 With that being said, ZTE has no plans to actively sell the ZTE Axon Watch in the UK or anywhere else in the world apart from China.
 So why cover it on a UK-based website?
 While we’re disappointed that the Axon Watch won’t be reaching our shores any time soon, it gives us a look at what we could expect from ZTE if the company decides to launch an Android Wear powered smartwatch in future.